May 20, 2013

 Wisconsin Institutes for Discovery's environmental

-he building is the first laboratory in
+features.
+The building is the first laboratory in

-Wisconsin to receive LEED gold certification
+Wisconsin to receive LEED gold certification.

 A weekly three-hour lab places students in a range of contexts, from exploring the scientific aspects of sustainability in laboratory experiments to walking tours at key campus locations like the Walnut Street Heating and Cooling Plant.